eostitan/eos-communication/README.md

 ## Functions:

-### .send : encrypt and sends a message in the memo field of a transfer
+### .send : encrypt and send a message in the memo field of a transfer

 fromAcct: account you want to send the message from